EmergeTools/SnapshotPreviews/README.md

 ## Local Debugging

 Use this Swift Package for locally debugging your views snapshots.
-You’ll need a UI test target that imports the `SnapshottingTests` product from this package.
+You’ll need a UI test target that imports the `SnapshottingTests` and `Snapshotting` products from this package.
 Create a test that inherits from `PreviewTest` like this:

 ```
+import Snapshotting
+import SnapshottingTests

 class MyPreviewTest: PreviewTest {

   override func getApp() -> XCUIApplication {